ikraft/django-userswitch/README.rst

 A quick 'n' dirty django app for switching between different users while testing.

 * "Quick and dirty".
-Just include the middleware and urls.
+Just include the middleware.
 That's it!
 * Provides a select box with a list of users.
 * User list can be defined in ``settings`` or all users are loaded.
 * Works only when ``settings.DEBUG`` is ``True``